 Disputes and Chargebacks on the Alipay Platform

 The easiest way for merchants to accept Alipay is to go through one of the North American payment processors they have partnered with, like First Data or Verifone.
-Simple enough, but seasoned merchants are already wondering what happens when an Alipay transaction leads to a misdelivery, a customer dispute, or—inevitably—fraud.
-These problems afflict all payments types, and aren’t in themselves reasons to avoid a particular method or platform, but knowing what the rules are and what to expect is essential.
+That part is simple enough, but seasoned merchants are already wondering what happens when an Alipay transaction leads to a nondelivery, a customer dispute, or—inevitably—fraud.
+These problems afflict all payments types, and aren’t in and of themselves reasons to avoid a particular method or platform, but knowing what the rules are and what to expect is essential.

 How Does Alipay Work?